Claim: Actress Ann-Margret autographed a tattered photo presented to her at a book signing by an

 If you'd like to pass on this story, feel free to do so.
 Perhaps it will help others to become aware of how important it is to acknowledge the contribution our service people make.

-Even today she is remembered fondly by those who served in Vietnam and who were lucky enough to be in the audience for one of her shows.
-In interviews with the press, she has spoken about former G.I.s who have stepped forward to thank her for taking the time to do her part back then.
-It's not too much of a stretch to think she would in turn be thanking them.
+Ann-Margret is still remembered fondly by many of those soldiers who served in Vietnam and who were lucky enough to be in the audience for one of her shows.
+In press interviews she has often spoken about former G.I.s who have stepped forward to thank her for taking the time to do her part back then, so it's hardly a stretch to think she would be thanking them in return.